What Is a Stomach Ulcer?

 - removal of the entire ulcer

 - taking tissue from another part of the

 - tying off a bleeding artery

-- cutting off nerve supply to stomach to reduce the production of stomach acid
+- cutting off nerve supply to the stomach to

 Complications Associated with Stomach Ulcers

-- sudden, sharp pain that does not stop
+- sudden, sharp pain that doesn’t stop

 - black or bloody stools

-- bloody vomit
+- bloody vomitus